Zamiell/stardew-valley/Min-Max_Guide.md

 In that vein, the route is very detailed in spring, but starts to get less detailed in summer (while still listing some high-level objectives).
 From summer onwards, fill the rest of your time by accomplishing whatever objectives are the most important for your particular run.

-In order to maximize money, this route completely ignores friendship with NPCs, filling the museum, and completing the community center (outside of what is explicitly required to open the Skull Caverns).
+In order to maximize money, this route completely ignores friendship with NPCs, filling the museum, and completing the community center (outside of what is explicitly required to open the [Skull Cavern](https://stardewvalleywiki.com/Skull_Cavern)).
 All of that stuff can wait until much later on in the run when you have a huge economy going.

 ### Route Overview

 - This route starts off by doing a ton of fishing.
 - We upgrade the pickaxe to gold as soon as possible.
-- Then we unlock the [Skull Caverns](https://stardewvalleywiki.com/Skull_Cavern) as soon as possible.
+- Then we unlock the [Skull Cavern](https://stardewvalleywiki.com/Skull_Cavern) as soon as possible.
-- Once the Skull Caverns are opened, you craft and sell [Iridium Bars](https://stardewvalleywiki.com/Iridium_Bar) to make a lot of money.
+- Once the Skull Cavern is opened, you craft and sell [Iridium Bars](https://stardewvalleywiki.com/Iridium_Bar) to make a lot of money.
-  - Routes that involve fishing + Skull Caverns are leaps and bounds more profitable than the typical naive strategy of planting massive amounts of [Strawberries](https://stardewvalleywiki.com/Strawberry) or other crops.
+  - Routes that involve fishing + Skull Cavern are much more profitable than the typical naive strategy of planting massive amounts of [Strawberries](https://stardewvalleywiki.com/Strawberry) or other crops.
 - With the revenue from the Iridium Bars, we buy a lot of [Starfruit](https://stardewvalleywiki.com/Starfruit) + [Deluxe Speed-Gro](https://stardewvalleywiki.com/Deluxe_Speed-Gro), with the goal to get three Starfruit harvests during summer (and with all of the crops being automatically watered by [Quality Sprinklers](https://stardewvalleywiki.com/Quality_Sprinkler)).

 ### Rules